gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 I changed the local and gateway addresses to `192.168.1.25` and `192.168.1.1` respectively, again choosing an arbitrary unused valid address for the local address and my router's address as the gateway address.
-The new address are made up of fewer characters than the original addresses so they'll fit in the allocated space.
+The new addresses are made up of fewer characters than the original addresses so they'll fit in the allocated space.
 I overwrote the remaining characters of the original strings with 0s as these as null-terminated C strings (so technically I just needed to